h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 Loading and Score the MOJO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, start the environment for your language with Driverless AI license.
+First, start the environment for the desired language with Driverless AI license.
 There are two variants.
 We can use
 Sparkling Water prepared scripts which put required dependencies on the Spark classpath or we can use Spark directly
 and add the dependencies manually.